AbbyRead/Mobs-Enhancement-Addon/README.md

 - One of the slimes that big slimes and medium core slimes split into on death becomes a core slime, whose texture is slightly different from ordinary ones.
 - Core slimes attract nearby ordinary slimes to approach them, and finally merge into them to become one larger slime.

+Currently:
+- Core slime has missing texture magenta
+- they don't merge.

 ### Silverfish